SANDY POINT STATE PARK

 • The boat ramps and fishing areas are open 24 hours.
 Fishing after hours requires that all persons must be actively fishing including children.
 To learn more, check out our Boating, Fishing and Crabbing pages.

-• Pets are permitted year round in the day use area (except for sandy beach area Memorial Day through Labor Day).
-To learn more about the Maryland Park Service Pet Policy, click here.
+• Pets allowed (except for sandy portion of swimming beach areas from Memorial Day weekend until after Labor Day) To learn more about the Maryland Park Service Pet Policy, click here.

 • Alcohol and glass containers are not permitted on the sandy portions of the beach.